steveicarus/iverilog/README.txt

 distribution with little effort.
 Some actual programming skills are not required, but helpful in case of problems.

-If you are building for Windows, see the mingw.txt file.
+If you are building on Windows, see the mingw.txt file.

 2.1 Compile Time Prerequisites